 Our Artistic Director

-In the 2018-2019 season, Meyer returns to the Pittsburgh Symphony and records the music of Hanson, Diamond, and Daugherty for the Bavarian Radio with the Bamberger Symphoniker in Germany.
-He debuts with Symphony Silicon Valley and returns to Cleveland’s BlueWater Chamber Orchestra in a three-concert partnership.
-Recent guest appearances include the Detroit Symphony, Rochester Philharmonic, Cincinnati Chamber Orchestra, Portland Symphony, Württembergische Philharmonie, Staatsorchester Darmstadt, and the Nuremberg Symphony.
+Meyer returns to conduct the Pittsburgh Symphony and West Virginia Symphony this season and leads a new production of Mozart’s Così fan Tutte.
+He recently recorded the music of Hanson, Diamond, and Daugherty for the Bavarian Radio with the Bamberger Symphoniker.
+In his role as Director of Orchestral Activities at Duquesne University, he has embarked on a recording project of the concertos of Lynn Purse and collaborates with pianist David Alan Wehr and bass-baritone Guenko Guechev.
+Recent guest appearances include the Detroit Symphony, Rochester Philharmonic, Cincinnati Chamber Orchestra, Portland Symphony, Symphony Silicon Valley, Württembergische Philharmonie, Staatsorchester Darmstadt, and the Nuremberg Symphony in Germany.

 Meyer’s eclectic and groundbreaking symphonic programs this season include works by Norman Dello Joio, Howard Hanson, and Duke Ellington in combination with masterworks of Ravel, Shostakovich, and Stravinsky.
 Featured works include Shostakovich’s epic Symphony No. 5, Sibelius’ Symphony No. 2, and great vocal works including Fauré’s Requiem and Italian opera choruses.